 But let’s talk about quadcopters a bit.
 Back in the days when computers started being popular, “computer nerds” started building their own computers instead of buying ready-to-use configurations.

 The same case is with the quadcopter hobby.
 In the beginning, RC hobbyists built their models by themselves, and many still do.
 But, as the quad mania kicked off, many manufacturers started producing ready-to-fly-out-of-the-box models, which offered really amazing performances.
+To get a better insight on this topic, we suggest checking out our article about drone building vs. drone-buying.

 The best thing is that this market is still developing, and better and better models are presented literally every few months.
 However, as we already mentioned, no one is telling you how to fly the darn thing, they just tell how amazing it is and what it can do.
 If you are an experienced drone pilot, it will work, but if you are a newbie, you will get lost, and probably end up with the wrong model.

 There are plenty of hobby sites on the web that offer useful information, but most of them are focused on experienced drone pilots, and if you are a beginner, the stuff you will read there will look like an alien language.
-On the other hand, there are some sites that are sponsored by big time drone manufacturers, and will convince you that as a beginner, you need only the most advanced and the most expensive “self flying” quadcopter.
+On the other hand, there are some sites that are sponsored by big time drone manufacturers and will convince you that as a beginner, you need only the most advanced and the most expensive “self-flying” quadcopter.

 Don’t do that.
 Without previous flying experience, you are not ready to fly a DJI Phantom.
 Instead, buy a cheap entry-level quad, master your flying skills, and then move on to a serious quadcopter.
 If you listen to our advice, your videos will look amazing.
+And, to get the idea about which model to buy, we suggest checking out our article about beginner drones.

 But, before you get to there, you will need to learn how to fly a quadcopter.
 It is not that easy, and it takes some time, but on the other hand, it is not rocket science, and once you get the hang of it, it will just be easier and easier, and the fun level will be awesome!
 Let’s begin.